Science journalism: Status

-With budget cuts at major newspapers and other media, there are fewer working science journalists working for traditional print and broadcast media than before.
+With budget cuts at major newspapers and other media, there are fewer working science journalists employed by traditional print and broadcast media than before.
 Similarly, there are currently very few journalists in traditional media outlets that write multiple articles on emerging science, such as nanotechnology.

 In 2011, there were 459 journalists who had written a newspaper article covering nanotechnology, of whom 7 wrote about the topic more than 25 times.

 In January 2012, just a week after The Daily Climate reported that worldwide coverage of climate change continued a three-year slide in 2012 and that among the five largest US dailies, the New York Times published the most stories and had the biggest increase in coverage, that newspaper announced that it was dismantling its environmental desk and merging its journalists with other departments.

-News coverage on science by traditional media outlets, such as newspapers, magazines, radio, and news broadcasts is being replaced by online sources.
-In April 2012, the New York Times was awarded two Pulitzer Prizes for content published by Politico and The Huffington Post, both online sources, a sign of the platform shift by the media outlet.
+News coverage on science by traditional media outlets, such as newspapers, magazines, radio and news broadcasts is being replaced by online sources.
+In April 2012, the New York Times was awarded two Pulitzer Prizes for content published by Politico and The Huffington Post (now HuffPost) both online sources, a sign of the platform shift by the media outlet.

 Science information continues to be widely available to the public online.
 The increase in access to scientific studies and findings causes science journalism to adapt.
 "In many countries the public's main source of information about science and technology is the mass media."
 Science journalists must compete for attention with other stories that are perceived as more entertaining.
 Science information cannot always be sensationalized to capture attention and the sheer amount of available information can cause important findings to be buried.
-The general public doesn't typically search for science information unless it is mentioned or discussed in mainstream media first.
+The general public does not typically search for science information unless it is mentioned or discussed in mainstream media first.
 However, the mass media are the most important or only source of scientific information for people after completing their education.

 A common misconception about public interest surrounds science journalism.
 Those who choose which news stories are important typically assume the public is not as interested in news written by a scientist and would rather receive news stories that are written by general reporters instead.
 The results of a study conducted comparing public interest between news stories written by scientists and stories written by reporters concluded there is no significant difference.
 The public was equally interested in news stories written by a reporter and a scientist.
 This is a positive finding for science journalism because it shows it is increasingly relevant and is relied upon by the public to make informed decisions.
 "The vast majority of non-specialists obtain almost all their knowledge about science from journalists, who serve as the primary gatekeepers for scientific information."
 Ethical and accurate reporting by science journalists is vital to keeping the public informed.